Tracer (Overwatch): Reception

-Of her gameplay mechanics, Inquisitr commented that Tracer's "quick and evasive ways make her an annoyance to deal with".
-ESPN described her as "the classic in-and-out harasser", referring to her speed and ability to blink around the map.
+On her gameplay mechanics, ESPN described her as "the classic in-and-out harasser", referring to her speed and ability to blink around the map.
 Mike Minotti of VentureBeat said; "Tracer [is] a lot of fun to play.
 Her whole teleporting/rewinding mechanics [are] so unique and fast-paced.
 I feel like [Blizzard's] done a great job making a varied, relatively balanced cast."
-In 2017, Screen Rant ranked Tracer 8th out of the then-24 playable characters in Overwatch, writing that "a good Tracer that goes unchecked can wreak havoc on the back-lines, causing teams to fold before they even know what's happening".
 Shortly before the game's five-year release anniversary, The Washington Post wrote that despite her Pulse Bomb not carrying "the same 'boom' it did in the old days," players still consistently picked Tracer for competitive matches.
 The publication cited Yaki, a professional Overwatch League player who attributed Tracer's in-game appeal to her consistency, as she has the ability to perform well on any map.
-Upon the release of Overwatch 2, Den of Geek ranked Tracer as the fourth-best damage hero in the sequel, writing: "Tracer is an obvious star of the speedy Overwatch 2 meta, though the fact she spends less time frustrating slow tanks than she used to means that Tracer players will have to pick on DPS characters a bit more than they used to."